laxman3131/aws-demo/README.md

-Demo of an app created in AWS
+Demo of an app created in AWS env

-Create a ssh connection to EC2
+Step 1: Create a ssh connection to EC2

+Step 2: Run the following commands:
 ```cd ~/apps```
 ```unzip -o backend.zip -d backend```